Cyberattacks causing widespread data breaches are more prevalent than ever

 4th Circuit - Beck v.
 McDonald Thieves stole laptop boxes containing patients’ personal identifying information, such as names, physical addresses, partial social security numbers, and physical descriptions.
 Plaintiffs only alleged breach and their own, resulting in preventive actions.
 Plaintiffs argued 33% of health-related data breaches result in identity theft.
 The court found this key fact failed to demonstrate a “substantial risk,” adding that plaintiffs failed to show “a certainly impending risk of identity theft” and standing could not derive from an “increased risk of future identity theft and cost of the measure to protect against it.”

 The Supreme Court also denied certiorari review of this case.

 8th Circuit - In re SuperValue, Inc. A supermarket chain suffered two cyber-attacks with customer financial information alleged to be accessed and stolen.
 No class members provided proof their data was misused.
 The Eighth Circuit found that merely claiming a data breach does not suffice to establish standing.

 Uncertain Road Ahead

-The Supreme Court has already denied two writs for certiorari on these issues, and third is pending.
-Those opposing review argue grand variations of fact patterns, and that a ‘spilt’ in law in the circuits does not even exist.
-The ‘split’ is merely caused by varying facts.
-Considering the wide array of criminal and technical possibilities, a standardized simple matrix for determining data breach standing will not be settled for quite some time.
+The Supreme Court has already denied two writs for certiorari on these issues, and the third is pending.
+Those opposing reviews argue grand variations of fact patterns, and that a ‘split’ in law in the circuits does not even exist.
+Varying facts merely cause the 'split.'
+Considering the wide array of criminal and technical possibilities, a simple standardized matrix for determining data breach standing will not be settled for quite some time.